-- 1. Be able to think critically, with special emphasis on application to his or her scientific field.
+- 1 Be able to think critically, with special emphasis on application to his or her scientific field.
 The department will provide a solid foundation of technical knowledge and essential methodologies for learning and practice that will permit these graduates to be productive and successful in graduate school, professional school, or industry. - 2.
 Serve in the Christian community in all areas of life.
 Graduates will have internalized a personal faith in God exhibited by: - a.
 Ethical decision making in the workplace; - b.
 An exemplary work ethic and lifestyle consistent with a Christian worldview; and - c.
 A stable life that successfully balances career, family, church, and community. - 3.
 Communicate effectively with the tools of the information age.
 Graduates will have been exposed to both written and oral scientific communication, and will have had the opportunity to both write and present scientific work.
 Where possible, students will have been involved in undergraduate research and will make presentations of their own research.

+- 1. 12 hours mathematics

-MATH-2114 Calculus I with Analytical Geometry MATH-2214 Calculus II with Analytical Geometry
+- MATH-2114 Calculus I with Analytical Geometry MATH-2214 Calculus II with Analytical Geometry

+- MATH-2214 Calculus II With Analytical Geom

-2. 11 hours physics and laboratory
+- 2. 11 hours physics and laboratory

-PHYS-1811 Physics Lab I
+- PHYS-2514 Physics I

-PHYS-1911 Physics Lab II
+- PHYS-2614 Physics II

-PHYS-2713 Physics III
+- PHYS-2713 Physics III

-3. 43 hours chemistry
+- 3. 43 hours chemistry

+- CHEM-1115 General Chemistry I CHEM-1215 General Chemistry II

-CHEM-3114 Analytical Chemistry I
+- CHEM-3114 Analytical Chemistry I

+- CHEM-3115 Organic Chemistry I

+- CHEM-3124 Organic Chemistry II

-CHEM-3214 Analytical Chemistry II
+- CHEM-3214 Analytical Chemistry II

-CHEM-4014 Biochemistry I and Lab
+- CHEM-4014 Biochemistry I and Lab

-CHEM-4113 Physical Chemistry I
+- CHEM-4113 Physical Chemistry I

-CHEM-4121 Physical Chemistry Experiments I
+- CHEM-4121 Physical Chemistry Experiments I

-CHEM-4213 Physical Chemistry II
+- CHEM-4213 Physical Chemistry II

-CHEM-4221 Physical Chemistry Experiments II
+- CHEM-4221 Physical Chemistry Experiments II

-CHEM-4414 Inorganic Chemistry
+- CHEM-4414 Inorganic Chemistry

-4. 7 hours technical electives chosen from
+- 4. 7 hours technical electives chosen from

-CHEM-4123 Biochemistry II
+- CHEM-4123 Biochemistry II

-CHEM-4313 Forensic Toxicology
+- CHEM-4313 Forensic Toxicology

-CHEM-4514 Forensic Analysis
+- CHEM-4514 Forensic Analysis

+- CHEM-4611 Research Methods

+- CHEM-4612 Research Methods

+- CHEM-4613 Research Methods

+- CHEM-4711 Practicum in Forensic Science

+- CHEM-4712 Practicum in Forensic Science

+- CHEM-4713 Practicum in Forensic Science